AdobeDocs/campaign.en/help/common/profiles/using/editing-a-profile.md

 ---
 # Edit a profile{#editing-a-profile}

-To view information related to a profile, click on their name in the profiles list.
+To view data related to a profile, select it from the profiles list.

 The profile details come up in a new tab.